Disappearance of Ruth Wilson: Investigation and aftermath

-On 2 December, a large scale search was organised by the police and fire and rescue services, which included 60 volunteers comprising local members of the public, school friends, colleagues and wardens from the National Trust.
+On 2 December, a large-scale search was organised by the police and fire and rescue services involving 60 volunteers, including local community members, school friends, colleagues, and National Trust wardens.
 The search utilised a police helicopter, tracker dogs and thermal imaging equipment.
 A detailed search of the Betchworth Quarry end of Box Hill was undertaken by a trained search and rescue team along with employees of the owners of the quarry Nionisle Ltd.

 Mark Williams-Thomas, who was the family liaison officer for Wilson's case, stated that extensive searches across Box Hill had yielded no evidence to suggest she was killed or took her own life.
 He also stated that he was sure Wilson was not abducted by a stranger.
 Williams-Thomas also stated that "From the experience I have had, I would suggest one of two things occurred.
 She either went up there to meet someone and has subsequently gone away, or she went there and died in some way."

 On 8 December, Ian and Karen Wilson appeared on the ITV network's mid-morning programme This Morning to appeal for information.
 They stated that they believed that their daughter was alive but afraid to come home.

 Eight months after the disappearance, Catherine Mair was visited at her new home in Sheffield by South Yorkshire Police.
 The officers broke off from questioning her to look in her wardrobe, as if she might have been hiding Wilson.
 The police assigned the code name Operation Scholar to the case.
 The unsolved missing persons case is reviewed on a regular basis and is being led by DCI Alex Geldart.
 Surrey Police have stated that the investigation would be re-opened if any new evidence or lines of enquiry came to light.